Oneida Golf and Country Club

-Oneida Golf and Country Club, often simply just called Oneida, is a country club located in Green Bay, Wisconsin.
+Oneida Golf and Country Club, often simply just called Oneida, is a private country club located in Green Bay, Wisconsin.
 Established in 1928, the club underwent an extensive refurbishment in 2017.

 History

 Oneida Golf and Country Club was established in 1928 and was originally built as a golf and equestrian club.
-Curly Lambeau was among one of the club's founders.
+Curly Lambeau was one of the club's founders.
 The 18-hole, par 72 golf course layout was designed by golf architect Stanley Pelcher.
 Oneida consists of over 6,600 yards that spreads across 200 acres.

-In 2009, the club's former controller was convicted of fraud after he defrauded the club of more than $2.6 million from May 2001 to March 2007.

-In 2015, Oneida was named number 13 in the top courses in Wisconsin by Golf Digest.

-In 2017, the club began a renovation program to restore the course back to its original dimensions and improve "problematic bunkers".
+Oneida Golf & Country Club has evolved from Green Bay's historic Golf and Riding Club into a premier modern private country club—preserving nearly a century of tradition while providing members and their families exceptional golf, professional instruction, leading agronomy, dining and hospitality, aquatics, tennis, recreation and year-round social experiences.
+Its combination of history, facilities, professional staff, and commitment to service has established Oneida as one of Green Bay's enduring institutions and a distinctive home for generations of members and their families.